Exopy/exopy/docs/source/dev_guide/instruments.rst

 .. note::

-    The 'trivial' case of Keysight/Agilent/HP is already taken care of in Ecpy.
+    The 'trivial' case of Keysight/Agilent/HP is already taken care of in Exopy.